civilisation

 Definition

-Shruti means “that which has been heard.”
-It is the oldest and most authoritative source of religion.
-Shruti is based on the Vedas, which were heard, realized, and compiled by ancient sages as divine knowledge.
+Shruti means “t”, which has been heard.” t is the oldest and most authoritative source of religion.
+Shruti is based on the Vedas, which were heard, realised, and compiled by ancient sages as divine knowledge.

 Sources